What is phishing?

 What to do if you have received a suspected phishing call to your TELUS mobile device or landline:

-- Phishing calls can also be reported to the Canadian Anti-Fraud Centre (CAFC), which collects information and criminal intelligence on fraud.
-Follow this link to learn more about reporting fraud to the CAFC or call 1-888-495-8501.
+Phishing calls can also be reported to the Canadian Anti-Fraud Centre (CAFC), which collects information and criminal intelligence on fraud.
+Learn more about reporting fraud at the the CAFC website or call 1-888-495-8501.

 What is spam?
 Why do I need to worry about it?